 Gary S. Stager, Ph.D.

 Gary Stager is one of the world’s leading experts and advocates for computer programming, robotics and learning-by-doing in classrooms.
 In 1990, Dr. Stager led professional development in the world’s first laptop schools and played a major role in the early days of online education.

 In addition to being a popular keynote speaker at some of the world’s most prestigious education conferences, Gary is a journalist, teacher educator, consultant, professor, software developer, publisher, and school STEM.
 Director.
 An elementary teacher by training, he has taught students from preschool through doctoral studies.
 Gary is the founder of the Constructing Modern Knowledge summer institute for educators.

 Dr. Stager’s latest book, Invent To Learn – Making, Tinkering, and Engineering in the Classroom was published in May 2013 by Constructing Modern Knowledge Press.
 The book brings the excitement and revolutionary game-changing technologies (3D printing/of the maker movement fabrication, computer science and physical computing) to K-12 classrooms.
-Dr. Stager serves as the Special Assistant to the Head of School for Innovation at The Willows Community School in Culver City, California.
+Dr. Stager recently served as the Special Assistant to the Head of School for Innovation at The Willows Community School in Culver City, California.